ElectroPrashant/Emergency-fire-sprinkler-using-Arduino-Uno/README.md

 3) 1 bread Board
 4) 3 Servo Motors

-- Servo motor is installed on the entrace of the water sprinker system to manage the water pressure.
+- Servo motor is installed on the entrance of the water sprinkLer system to manage the water pressure.
 - Servo motor is connected to the respective Arduino Uno board.
-- A temperature sensor will be introduced to the facility and would operate coordinately with the water system.
+- A temperature sensor will be introduced to the facility and would operate co-ordinately with the water system.
-- The sensor then would be connected to the Aruino Uno board.
+- The sensor then would be connected to the Arduino Uno board.

 # Working
 - 3 temperature sensors and Servo motors are connected with 3 Arduino Uno Board respectively.